 - Clean grain is stored in the tank

-- Residue is discharged back into the field
+- Residue is returned to the field

 Frequently Asked Questions